mayoff/contour/README.md

+# UPDATE

+I have rewritten my implementation of this algorithm and made it available as a SwiftPM package: [the RectangleContour package](https://github.com/mayoff/RectangleContour).

 #  Contour of a Union of Iso-Oriented Rectangles

 This project implements, in Swift, the algorithm described by Lipski and Preparata.
 You can find the technical report describing the algorithm in file Lipski-Preparata.pdf.